- Practice Schedule

 3rd Grade is the transition year into travel soccer.
 The 3rd Grade teams play a modified travel schedule, traveling to nearby towns for away games, hosting those same towns for home games, and also continuing to play some games vs. other WYSA 3rd Grade teams.
 Games are typically played on Saturdays in both the Fall and Spring seasons, with times varying as fields are available in the towns involved.
 See the link at the bottom of the page for the schedule (normally finalized a week or two before the season is scheduled to begin).
 Usually, we try to schedule intramural games (Walpole vs Walpole) for the first couple of weekends to ease everyone into the program.

 All 3rd Grade teams attend a Group Training Night, typically on Monday evenings with their coaches assisted by professionals from the New England Revolution.
 These are fast paced, learning-by-playing sessions that help players (and coaches) develop technical skills and tactical awareness appropriate for their age group.
 In addition, the coach typically holds one team-specific practice session each week.

 Modified Format for learning

-U9 soccer games are played on a standard field with 6 players, including a goal keeper, on each team.
+3rd Grade soccer games are played on a standard field with 7 players, including a goal keeper, on each team.
 The games will be refereed and all general soccer rules, except off sides, will be in effect.
 In addition, WYSA has some special rules for U9 soccer, intended to focus on player education;

 Re-takes of throw-ins, goal kicks, free kicks and re-starts are allowed after the referee has explained (or demonstrated) the infraction.

-There are no direct free kicks.
+There are no direct free kicks, or penalty kicks, only indirect free kicks.
 Indirect free kicks require the attacking team to make at least one pass before shooting at goal, following a foul.